XuezheMax/apollo/README.md

 2. Install [Pytorch and torchvision](https://pytorch.org/get-started/locally/)

 ## Notes
-The ranges of hyper parameters of Apollo, such as learning rate, are very different with Adam (see the appendix of the paper for details).
+- The ranges of hyper parameters of Apollo, such as learning rate, are very different with Adam (see the appendix of the paper for details).
 To apply Apollo to your tasks, a reasonable set of hyper parameters to begin with is ```lr=1.0, eps=1e-4, init_lr=0.01, warmup=100```.
+- Warmup plays a super important role for Apollo.
+Please set warmup to at least `100` updates to achieve stable convergence.

 ## Experimental Results